skyscrapers/documentation/support_process.md

 1. Closing:
    - The on-call engineer will notify you when everything is resolved
    - In case of major downtime caused by the hosting platform, we will produce a post-mortem document (within ~3 days)

-## Communication channels

-- Shared **Slack** channel for day-to-day communication with the team.
-- **GitHub** issues for planning and pushing work to us.
-- Remote **status meetings** to determine the status of the project and to see in which way we can help you achieve your goals.